-While implementation and compliance have been universally attempted, there are still barriers in the way and these largely surround data sharing to and from ports.
+While implementation and compliance have been universally attempted, there are still barriers and these largely surround data sharing to and from ports.

-However, the new regulations have also accelerated the research and implementation of new technology systems that in themselves make the industry safer and more efficient.
+However, the new regulations have also accelerated the research and implementation of new systems that look to make the industry safer and more efficient.

 Once the regulations were brought in, the wider inter-modal supply chain, particularly the land leg, struggled to comply.